GabeScott/standard-works-vault/General Conference/1975 October - “Hear Ye Him!”.md

 To us the family is the cornerstone of civilization and must ever be.
 It is the foundation of proper human relationships.

 We teach our men and women fidelity in its loftiest meaning.
 We believe that each of us is a spirit child of God and that the Lord intends that we shall so live that eventually we may become perfect, as our Father which is in heaven is perfect.
-(See Matt.
-5:48.)
+(See [[Matthew 5.48|Matt.
+5:48]].)

 We believe the family was intended to become an eternal unit, to be projected beyond death and the resurrection into an everlasting and immortal life.

 It is to prepare ourselves in worthiness for such a destiny that we teach this high standard of fidelity on the part of both husband and wife.
 We have but one single standard of morality for all.
-Our constant cry is “Be ye clean that bear the vessels of the Lord.”
-(D&C 38:42.)
+Our constant cry is “Be ye clean that bear the vessels of the Lord.” ([[D&C 38.42|D&C 38:42]].)

 We are a fast growing people.
 Honest-hearted men and women respond as they hear our message.
 We now have a Church membership of 3 1/2 million.
 Ten years ago it was less than 2 1/2 million.